-Bass and bass guitars are probably one of the most essential parts of any band, that rarely receive recognition.
+Bass and bass guitars are probably one of the most essential parts of any band, and rarely receive recognition.

 Bass players are the silent heroes who give their band’s music a whole new dimension of sound, and have the ability to completely change the shape of the song.